Roncy13/tic-tac-toe-backend/README.md

 To Start thing here.

-1. Change the .env mongo parameter to your desired mongo installatio
+1. Change the .env mongo parameter to your desired mongo url
-2. run npm run start
+2. type in terminal, npm run start